Bachelor of Design and Bachelor of Design with Honours

 If you choose the Honours route, your final project will be strongly research-led, while the non-honours path is less research-focused.
 Along the way there are plenty of chances to explore through electives, and exciting opportunities for internships and international exchanges.

-View the College of Creative Arts undergraduate degree booklet via Issuu below.
+View the College of Creative Arts undergraduate degree booklet and guide via Issuu below.